Skip to content

 About

 This project builds on SymPy's Matrix class and is designed for students taking NUS MA1522 Linear Algebra for Computing.
 It has implementations of most of the algorithms taught during the course (as of Sem 1 AY24/25).
-Documentation of the code is still a work in progress.

 Key Features